Ross founded Copylab in 2005 and is now leading the team in the UK and leading the company’s charge into new markets.More articles from Ross Hunter

-However, they realised they needed to talk to their customers more regularly to reassure them.
-In other words, the imperative to spend less AND communicate more created a conflict of competing priorities that accelerated the outsourcing trend.
+However, they also knew they had to reassure their fearful customers.
+In other words, the imperative to spend less AND communicate more created a conflict of competing priorities.
+And that accelerated the outsourcing trend.

-What should 2019’s marketers learn from 2009?
-Is outsourcing still the best strategy for an uncertain environment?
-Let’s consider the three main choices facing marketers.
+With that in mind, is outsourcing still the best strategy for an uncertain environment?
+Let’s consider the three main scenarios facing CMOs.

-This is where markets get really bad (down 20% plus) and profits collapse: the CFO is running the show.
+If markets fall really hard and your company’s profits come under serious pressure, the CFO is running the show.
+So more aggressive cost-cutting is the focus.
 A tactic here is to optimise efficiency.
 If you publish 30 fund commentaries, employ a writer for just five days to write those reports.
 Matching your resources to your marketing plan makes your budget far more efficient.

 Marketers usually forget to consider the hidden costs of employment, which can often be double employees’ base salaries.
-Our analysis shows that a simple ‘day rate’ model saves money for clients paying base salaries of £80,000.
+Our analysis, as described in our commentary white paper, shows that a simple ‘day rate’ model saves money for clients paying base salaries of £80,000.

 In reality, the threshold is probably lower, but we’re confident about this higher figure.

-You may want to retain your existing team.
-But investors need to hear more from you.
-So, this is the time to invest in more writing to increase the frequency, clarity and strength of your message.
-The marginal cost of extra communication (say a £2,000 campaign) in relation to the cost of retaining even one £100k client is a no-brainer.
+Maybe you want to retain some – or all – of your existing team, and investors need to hear more from you.
+In this scenario, it’s time to invest in more writing to increase the frequency, clarity and strength of your message.
+The marginal cost of extra communication (say, a £2,000 campaign) in relation to the cost of retaining even one £100k client is a no-brainer.

-This is the Goldilocks scenario in which the senior executives want to have the best of both worlds.
-In this scenario, a more flexible staffing model is critical.
+This is the Goldilocks scenario, in which the senior executives want to have their cake and eat it.
+In this case, a more flexible staffing model is critical.

-Marketers need to adapt campaigns and spending to changing priorities.
-Having too many fixed resources means you can’t react quickly enough.
+Even in this scenario, CMOs need to flex their tactics and spending as priorities change.
+Having too many fixed resources means you can’t adapt quickly enough.
 A flexible model with some in-house and some outsourced writers means you can scale up and down when required.

 That flexibility should also extend to the types of writers.
 If you feel the need to employ someone, you need a generalist.
 But be prepared to pay a higher price for that experience; these writers are as rare as three-legged unicorns.

-If, however, you don’t feel the need to build an empire, you can then use multiple outsourced writers for different assignments.
+If, however, you don’t feel the need to build an empire (leave that to us!), then you can use multiple outsourced writers for different assignments.

-That’s important if you have a diverse product range: you need a different skillset for a white paper on municipal bonds compared with a brand-led social media campaign or a monthly programme of 300 edited fund commentaries.
+That’s important if you have a diverse product range: you need a different skillset for a white paper on municipal bonds than for a brand-led social media campaign or a monthly programme of 300 edited fund commentaries.

 Underlying this message is a human question: what about the people that work in-house?
-Well, despite the explosion in content being produced by the Copylab team, we have yet to be the cause of redundancies of our ‘own making’.
-On the one occasion when that was mooted, we hired that writer.
-That makes me happy as a business owner that cares about people – not just those employed by Copylab but also in our client companies.
+Well, despite the explosion in content being produced by the Copylab team, only once have redundancies resulted from outsourcing to us.
+And on other occasions when that was mooted, we’ve hired the writers.
+That makes me happy as a business owner who cares about people – not just those employed by Copylab but also at our clients’ companies.

-And for me, that’s why outsourcing will remain a great strategy for our clients when the next downturn comes along.
+And for me, that’s why outsourcing remains an evergreen strategy for our clients with fund-commentary requirements.